 GDPR applies to every hotel department, from Ownership to Front Desk Agents.
 Start by building awareness.
 Hotel staff must understand how to collect, access, use and disclose personal information, as well as how to restrict access to cardholder data.
 Measures should include:

-Send marketing communications to only those who have explicitly OPTED IN to your marketing program
+- Send email marketing communications to only those who have explicitly OPTED IN to your hotel guest marketing program

 3. Know where your data is stored